sfrisby/pwsh-podcast/README.md

 This application contains basic boilerplate for processing podcast RSS information through PowerShell.

-Media playback relies on the default installation location for [VLC](https://www.videolan.org/vlc/):

-    C:\Program Files\VideoLAN\VLC\vlc.exe.

-Access to podcasts is provided by both console commands or launching a Windows Forms GUI.
+Access to podcasts is provided both by CLI or Windows Forms GUI.

+## Getting Started

 It is recommended to use PowerShell 7.4 or newer.

-## Getting Started

 Open PowerShell within the application directory and run the **main.ps1** script.
 This will automatically import the module PwShPodcasts and setup the expected folder structure used by the application.

 The expected file structure is outlined as follows:

 ```
 Root Folder (application folder; where main.ps1 exists)
 |